Our Curriculum Philosophy

 They will also be assessed against Early Learning Goals within each of these areas.
-The class teacher will discuss the children's baseline assessment with parents approximately two weeks after the children start school and further assessments at the parents’ evenings, which take place in the second half of the Autumn term and the first half of the Spring term.
-Information about what the children have achieved is communicated to parents via email, using the '2Build a Profile App,' on a weekly basis.
+The class teacher will discuss the children's baseline assessment with parents approximately three weeks after the children start school and further assessments at the parents’ evenings, which take place in the second half of the Autumn term and the first half of the Spring term.
+Information about what the children have experienced and achieved is communicated to parents via the learning platform 'Seesaw' throughout the year.

 Key Stage 1 and 2 Curriculum

 Children in Years 1 through to 4, follow the National Curriculum, studying the following subject areas:

 Other Curriculum subjects that are taught include Personal, Social, Health and Economic Education and Religious Education - Pupils at our school follow the agreed syllabus for Religious Education (Worcestershire County Council/Diocesan Board of Education of Worcester and Birmingham).